zotko/xyz2graph/README.md

 This script accepts an XYZ ﬁle with chemical elements and their cartesian coordinates as input.

-The `plotly` package is required for visualisation of the molecular graph.
+The `Plotly` package is required for visualisation of the molecular graph.
+The 'NetworkX' package is required for converting of the molecular graph into 'NetworkX' graph.

 <p align="center">
   <img src="picture.png">